Youth Suicide Prevention

-Suicide is the third leading cause of death among youth between 10 and 19 years of age.
+Suicide is the second leading cause of death in the US among youth between 10 and 19 years of age; in Colorado it is the leading cause of death for this age group.
 However, suicide is preventable.
 Youth who are contemplating suicide frequently give warning signs of their distress.
-Parents, teachers, and friends are in a key position to pick up on these signs and get help.
+Family members, caregivers, teachers, and friends are in a key position to pick up on these signs and get help.
 Most important is to never take these warning signs lightly or promise to keep them secret.
 When all adults and students in the school community are committed to making suicide prevention a priority—and are empowered to take the correct actions—we can help youth before they engage in behavior with irreversible consequences.

 Certain characteristics are associated with increased suicide risk.
 These include:

-- Situational crises (i.e., traumatic death of a loved one, physical or sexual abuse, family violence, etc.).
+- Situational crises (e.g., death of a loved one, physical or sexual abuse, family violence)

 Many suicidal youth demonstrate observable behaviors that signal their suicidal thinking.
 These include: